There's a scientific reason men who have less hair on their scalps have more on their bodies, but that doesn't make it any less unfortunate.

-“This is why even the baldest men are never total bald,” dermatologist Susan Bard explains.
+“This is why even the baldest men are never total bald,” explains dermatologist Susan Bard, M.D.
 “DHT is a much more potent androgen than testosterone and is responsible for many secondary male characteristics like dark terminal hairs on the face and body.
 DHT acts on the scalp follicles with the opposite effect.”

-Because roughly 10 percent of the body’s testosterone is converted into DHT by an enzyme called 5-alpha reductase, men with high testosterone are more prone to baldness and, for the same reason, proliferating body hair.
-The more T a guy has, the more DHT a guy he’s likely to have.
+Because roughly 10% of the body’s testosterone is converted into DHT by an enzyme called 5-alpha reductase, men with high testosterone are more prone to baldness and, for the same reason, proliferating body hair.
+The more T a guy has, the more DHT he’s likely to have.
 And because of the nature of the follicles, men are more likely to end up with a “power donut” than with a totally hairless pate.